All Products

 Events (server → client)

-Events are JSON-formatted messages returned from the server to the client.
-Each event represents a different processing stage.
+Events are JSON messages sent from the server to the client.
+Each event marks a stage in the task lifecycle.

 Note

-The server returns binary audio separately.
-It is not included in any event.
+The server sends binary audio separately—it is not included in any event.

 1. task-started event: Task started

-When you receive the task-started event from the server, the task has started successfully.
-You can send continue-task or finish-task instructions to the server only after receiving this event.
+The task-started event confirms that the task has started.
+Send continue-task or finish-task instructions only after receiving this event.
 Otherwise, the task fails.

 Example: